6 Benefits of Melatonin (plus How to Take & Side Effects)

-Although it is naturally produced in the body, you can also take melatonin through supplements or medication, and it can even be found as a compound in some foods.
-You should always take melatonin under medical supervision.
+Although it is naturally produced in the body, you can also take melatonin through supplement.
+It can also be found as a compound in some foods.
+You should speak to your primary care provider before starting to take melatonin to achieve specific health benefits, as dosing for this supplement can vary from case to case.

 Imagem ilustrativa número 2